Data-Drop-Ins/data_management/intro-to-zotero.md

 ### Adding Footnotes

-Type in some text into the body of the Word document, and add a footnote at the end of the sentence.

-In the footer, next to the first footnote, click ‘Add/Edit Citation’.
+Type in some text into the body of the Word document, and at the end of the line, in the Zotero tab at on the Word toolbar, click ‘Add/Edit Citation’.
 Select the Citation Style when prompted.
 We will choose ‘Chicago Manual of Style 17th edition (note)’ for this example.
 Ensure that ‘Display Citations As:’ is set to ‘Footnotes’ and click ‘OK’.

 Unlike EndNote, which has a search window for references, Zotero uses a floating search box.